 Bill was director of Social Affairs for the Canadian Conference of Catholic Bishops.
 He then moved to Washington, DC as founding Director of the Center of Concern.
 Bill returned to Canada to take up the position of Jesuit Provincial for English Canada.
 Later he was General Secretary at the CCCB, and also acted as Special Advisor to the International Development Resource Centre's project on Culture, Spirituality and Economic Development.
 Bill has been with the Forum since 2007.

 Kevin grew up in Ottawa and entered the Society of Jesus in 2011 after working for 12 years with the pharmaceutical company, Merck & Co where he held a number of leadership positions in Canada, the US and Europe.
 He is currently studying philosophy, psychology and theology at Regis College in Toronto.
 One of his interests includes integrating Ignatian spirituality and the business world.

 Tara graduated from McMaster University's Bachelor of Arts program in 2015, with a focus on justice, political philosophy and law.
 She has experience working in retail management and as a senior community advisor for McMaster University Housing.
-She is currently enrolled in the Paralegal Program at Mohawk College, where she also acts as an assistant to the registrar.
+She graduated with Honours from the Paralegal Program at Mohawk College where she also worked as an assitant to the registrar.
 Tara joined the Forum in 2016.

 Ann has a strong background in education having worked in teacher education and formation at OISE/UT, York University and Niagara University in Ontario as well as the TCDSB and DPCDSB.
 Her passion for education and justice have been developed during her years as a teacher and chaplain and her work with teachers in a variety of contexts.
 Her theological studies at Toronto School of Theology have shaped her own consciousness and understanding of Catholic social teaching, spirituality and faith.
 Ann McGowan is currently Director of the Mary Ward Centre, a centre for justice and education.